frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-9.md

 The Frothers knew they were still well in this match and the change on end could help them with the reversed wind.

-Moments into the second half this proved to be the case. **Jacob** intercepted the ball and played **Lance** in behind.
+Moments into the second half this proved to be the case.
+After some questionable passing, the Frothers got the ball under control through **Jacob** who played **Lance** in behind.
 Bending the ball around the keeper the Frothers were level with minutes on the clock.

 > 1-1